imathis/octopress/source/_posts/2011-09-22-bootstrapping-personal-babushka-deps.markdown

 I have recently been pushing the envelope of how I use [Babushka](http://babushka.me/), with the aim of using it to provision everything I need for my personal and work machines.
 To this effect, I am running Babushka on fresh installs of both OS X Lion and Ubuntu 11.04.

 As you can imagine, the first thing I do is install Babushka.
 That all works great, but my next step is to run something like `babushka natty-dev-box`.
-Unfortunately, this fresh machine doesn't have my personal deps on it, and I don't want to keep running all of my personal deps by prefixing my username (For example, `babushka jamesottaway:natty-dev-box`).
+Unfortunately, this fresh machine doesn't have my personal deps on it, and I don't want to keep running all of my personal deps by prefixing my username (for example, `babushka jamesottaway:natty-dev-box`).
 If you aren't familiar with this convention in Babushka, read the [Sharing](http://babushka.me/sharing) page to understand what I mean.

 I could go and create a new public/private SSH key pair, log into Github, give it my new public key, and then clone by `babushka-deps` repo.
 But why can't Babushka do it for me?